SJKnapp/BackendProjectOne/README.md

 where the first row colour scheme is overdue not marked done
 <br/>the second row has been marked as done
-<br/>the third row is time remaing not marked done
+<br/>the third row is time remaining not marked done
 <br/>the forth row is ready for data entry where clicking
 the save button will create an entry with the data in that row with the colour scheme of No due date not marked done